Deep Agents

 Guardrails

 Pass guardrails and maxGuardrailRetries to add real-time stream interception.
-When a guardrail fails, the agent automatically retries with self-correction feedback.
+When a guardrail fails, the agent emits a finish step, persists the corrected assistant state, and retries with self-correction feedback.

 import { agent, errorRecoveryGuardrail } from '@deepagents/context';